blefebvre/implementationdetails.dev/_posts/2021-08-05-ctt-extraction-deep-dive.md

 ## Creating the migration set

-While not technically part of the extraction, it is an important step so we'll cover it quickly.
+While not technically part of the extraction, it is the starting point so we'll cover it quickly.

 Note that if you're going to "Include versions", it is advised to add `/var/audit` as one of the Paths to migrate, since this is where some of the Assets timeline metadata is stored.
 Here's my migration set, just prior to hitting save: